Mackerel scad: As food

-This species is often used as food in many communities on islands nations around the western Pacific: it's significant for its use in preparing the Japanese snack Kusaya, a traditional product of the Izu Islands.
-Filipino students near Calasiao have also created a twist on the Lumpiang Shanghai dish by mixing shredded Mackerel scad and ginisang munggo.
+This species is often used as food in many communities on islands nations around the western Pacific.
+It is significant for its use in preparing the Japanese snack kusaya, a traditional product of the Izu Islands.
+Filipino students near Calasiao have also created a twist on the lumpiang shanghai dish by mixing shredded mackerel scad and ginisang munggo.
 The two ingredients are combined with a mixture of minced onions, garlic, julienned carrots and papaya, thereafter placed inside spring roll wrappers and deep fried.
-Additionally, the Davao City dish paksiw na takway is sometimes made with ground Mackerel scad.
-Pinaasakan sada or Sada pinarasakan is a boiled, stir-fry dish of mackerel scad popular among the Dusun people of Sabah, in northern Malaysia.
+Additionally, the Davao City dish paksiw na takway is sometimes made with ground mackerel scad.
+Pinaasakan sada or sada pinarasakan is a boiled, stir-fry dish of mackerel scad popular among the Dusun people of Sabah, in northern Malaysia.